sktzwhj/My_Notes/machine learning/interpretable machine learning/Beyond Sparsity - Tree-based Regularization of Deep Models for Interpretability.md

 The motivation to choose recurrent neural network is still not clear for me...What will happen if using this in simple classification problem?

-However, for image data, this method may not be applicable because non-structural data may result in huge decision no matter how you do the optimiza
+However, for image data, this method may not be applicable because non-structural data may result in huge decision no matter how you do the optimization.